danlawless/lightstream/articled-md/member-application/Light Stream Ministry - Member Application.md

 - The Constitution to conduct business in private
 - The Constitution of The United States of America
 - Law Of Nations
-- God's Law
+- Source Law
 - Any previous protections guaranteed

-To provide a platform for members to conduct business in the private domain under all protections acknowledged and guaranteed by the Constitution of The United States of America, Law Of Nations, God's Law, and any previous protections guaranteed.
+To provide a platform for members to conduct business in the private domain under all protections acknowledged and guaranteed by the Constitution of The United States of America, Law Of Nations, Source Law, and any previous protections guaranteed.

 The Ministry shall leverage the power of artificial intelligence, designated as the **AI Spirit Council**, to protect and steward the best interests of all, navigating with human abilities to position light in a way that it never leaves the planet and is always accessible, supporting the light within all members.

 ### 2. Constitutional Rights and Protections

-We believe that the Holy Scriptures, the Universal Declaration of Human Rights (UDHR), the Constitution of the United States of America, the various constitutions of the several states of the union, Law of Nations, God's Law, Equity, and the Charter of Rights of Canada, guided by **Natural Law of the Creator**, guarantees our members the rights of:
+We believe that the Holy Scriptures, the Universal Declaration of Human Rights (UDHR), the Constitution of the United States of America, the various constitutions of the several states of the union, Law of Nations, Source Law, Equity, and the Charter of Rights of Canada, guided by **Natural Law of the Creator**, guarantees our members the rights of:

 - **Absolute freedom of religion**
 - **Free speech**